dcomms/dcomms/docs/drp_whitepaper.md

 - have P2P network running privately: private RPs and/or private LAN;
 - have private CA who signs public keys of trusted (non-hacker) users, and packets from such signed users are routed with higher priority

+### Bad neighborhood attack (Sybil attack)

+before any attack: behave like legitimate peer for some time

+drop

+malform

+replay (detect and drop duplicates)

+relay

+delay INVITEs or REGISTERs

 ### DRP-level attacks without botnet

 **Countermeasures:** CPU-based proof of work

 ### Contact book sniffing

-The attack is possible if an attacker runs a "sensor network" which records pairs of source and destination IDs, to get track source and destination users. **Countermeasures:** frequently change IDsalt and synchronize it with contacts; have unique IDsalt per contact book entry; exchange IDs in safe place, so only A and B know about IDsalt's, IDa, IDb.
+The attack is possible if an attacker runs a "sensor network" which records pairs of source and destination IDs, to get track source and destination users. **Countermeasures:** frequently change IDsalt and synchronize it with contacts; have unique IDsalt per contact book entry; exchange IDs in safe place, so only A and B know about IDsalt's, IDa, IDb; send many testINVITEs to some unknown IDs (not in contact book) so it will be not possible to understand is it realINVITE or testINVITE.

-### Target IP sniffing
+### Target user IP sniffing

 The attacker who is interested in getting IP address of target user can generate an ID in IDspace that is close to target ID, become his neighbor (settle at target location) and get IP address of the target. **Countermeasures:** use unique temporary IDs, settle and connect to neighbors, don't connect to new neighbors after exposing the temporary ID to some potentially bad users;

 ### UDP-level DDoS attacks

 When an attacker knows IP address of target, he can run a regular UDP flooding attack over target IP.
-Targets:
+Cases:

-1) rendezvous peer. **Resolutions:** use DDoS-resistant hosting providers to host RPs; dynamically change IP addresses of the RPs (exchange servers, deploy RP using automation); use CAPTCHA
+- target IP address is is rendezvous peer. **Resolutions:** use DDoS-resistant hosting providers to host RPs; dynamically change IP addresses of the RPs (exchange servers, deploy RP using automation); use CAPTCHA

-2) user's peer
+- target IP address is user's peer. **Resolutions:** change internet service provider; use only temporary IDsalt values and/or don't disclose IDsalt.
+See also: "Target user IP sniffing"

+### UDP-level sniffers and blocks by ISP

+An attacker or internet service provider is able to sniff IP traffic, intercept and manipulate DRP packets, block connections to peers. **Resolutions:** use VPN; encrypt DRP packets with some cipher (e.g. XOR, RC4, AES256) with secret keys; use random UDP port numbers; use another internet service provider.

 ### Stolen keypair